BRATISLAVA BUCKET LIST: 15 Best things to do in Bratislava

 14. Find Bratislava statues

-Did you know Bratislava is famous for numerous quirky statues, which present perfect photo opportunities?
+Did you know this city is famous for numerous quirky statues, which present perfect photo opportunities?
 Just open your eyes, and you will spot them as you walk in the Old Town.

 Cumil